kubernetes/enhancements/keps/sig-node/5419-pod-level-resources-in-place-resize/README.md

 - **CRI Runtime doesn't support Pod Sandbox Resize**:
   - Detection: `PodStatus.Resize` will be stuck in `InProgress` and Kubelet logs will show errors calling `UpdatePodSandboxResources`.
+Additionally, `kubelet_pod_in_progress_resizes` will remain elevated for the affected pods, and `kubelet_pod_resize_duration_seconds` may show high latency or timeouts.
   - Mitigations: Disable the feature gate or upgrade the container runtime to a compatible version (e.g., latest containerd/CRI-O).
   - Diagnostics: Kubelet logs (search for `UpdatePodSandboxResources` errors) and `kubectl get pod <name> -o yaml` to check `resizeStatus`.
 - **Cgroup update failure (OS level)**:
   - Detection: Kubelet will emit an event indicating failure to update cgroups.
+The metric `kubelet_pod_in_progress_resizes` will fail to decrement for the target pod, potentially revealing a spike in actuation duration.
   - Mitigations: Revert the resize request in the Pod spec to a known-good value.
   - Diagnostics: Kubelet logs and `dmesg` on the node for potential OOM or cgroup permission issues.